 Every year that an employee returns to a seasonal role for an employer, their period of seasonal work counts towards qualifying them for and calculating their statutory severance pay.

 For example, if you perform a recurring seasonal job for 6 months over 10 years.
 But, you would have work for that employer for a total of 60 months or 5 years.
-If your employer has a global employee payroll of $2.5 million annually and terminates you in this scenario, you’re entitle to 5 weeks’ statutory severance pay.
+If your employer has a global employee payroll of $2.5 million annually and terminates you in this scenario, you are entitled to 5 weeks’ statutory severance pay.

 In Ontario, seasonal workers are less frequently entitled to common law reasonable notice.
-When courts do award seasonal employees common law notice.
-Certainly, it is for lower amounts than non-seasonal employees with other factors like employee age, compensation and job title being similar.
+When courts do award seasonal employees common law notice, it is for lower amounts than non-seasonal employees with other factors like employee age, compensation and job title being similar.>

-For example, a seasonal worker who was recall to a position for 15 years.
-Likewise, Could get 6 months of reasonable notice representing a season’s worth of pay they lost from their termination.
+For example, a seasonal worker who was recall to a position for 15 years could likewise get 6 months of reasonable notice representing the season’s worth of pay they lost due to their termination.
 In contrast, a non-seasonal worker working indefinitely for an employer for 15 years would be award 15 months of common law notice with other similar factors.

-After reading all this, you might be more concern about what you should do when you’re terminate from your seasonal job.
+After reading all this, you might be more concerned about what you should do if you are terminated from your seasonal job.
 Should you sign whatever your employer present you and move on?
 When should you talk to a lawyer, if ever?
 The step-by-step guide below should give you some clarity and peace of mind.

-What To Do When You’re Fired from Seasonal Work
+What Steps to Take When You’re Terminated from a Seasonal Job

 If your employer terminated you from your seasonal position, you should: